Skip to main content

 Anything else (Python, Go, Rust)HTTP API

 The packages coexist — wrap your Anthropic client AND call voight.log() for your own domain events under the same agent.
+Adding withTrace on top groups them all per-request.

 Source